gnAsteroid/gnAsteroid/README.md

+This helps creating **GNO asteroids**.

+Asteroids are simple websites or personal wikis that can interact with the Realms on the [GNO blockchain](https://github.com/gnolang/gno).

+You can use it to setup personal blogs, organisation websites, research areas, presenting newly discovered gems in the gnoland or just to experiment.
+Like gno.land, it's kind of a smart-contract heightened wiki platform, but with redactional and stylistic autonomy.

 gnAsteroid is a fork of the [gno.land](https://gno.land) website.

-You can use it to setup personal blogs, organisation websites or just to experiment, as it allows links to interact with the Realms on the GNO blockchain.

-That's right, in fact that's its main purpose.
-To help creating GNO **asteroids**.
-Asteroids are simple websites (or personal wiki) that can interact with the Realms on the GNO blockchain, in the fashion of the content of the [gno.land](https://gno.land) platform but with content (and optionally styling) you control.
+However it doesn't intend to compete with it.
+Instead it's made to gravitate around it.

 # How to create a GNO asteroid